 In the decades following World War II, hundreds of thousands of Americans went to work to help build our nation's nuclear arsenal.
-Their service made it possible for us to win the Cold War.
+It was their dedication and service that made it possible for us to win the Cold War.
 And like veterans of "hot" wars, they sacrificed for our freedom.
-Many of these workers were exposed to dangerous substances on the job - often without their knowledge.
-Among them were thousands of Coloradans who worked at the Rocky Flats Environmental Technology Site, many of whom now suffer from beryllium disease, cancer, or other serious illnesses.
+Many of these workers were exposed to dangerous substances on the job – often without their knowledge.
+Among them were thousands of Coloradans who worked at the Rocky Flats Environmental Technology Site, many of whom now suffer from beryllium disease, cancer and other serious illnesses.

 The government has recognized that these workers deserve to be compensated for their sacrifice.
-In 2000, Congress passed the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) to compensate sick nuclear weapons workers and certain survivors.
-But, simply put, the program is not working the way it was intended.
+In 2000, Congress passed the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) which set up a program to compensate sick nuclear weapons workers and certain survivors.
+Unfortunately, the program is not working the way it was intended.
 While many people have received benefits, too many have faced incredible obstacles as they try to demonstrate that they qualify.
 More than a decade after enactment, many workers have died without receiving the health care or compensation they deserve.
 Others are still struggling with bureaucratic delays, years after they first applied for benefits.

-Among those workers was Charlie Wolf, an engineer who worked at a number of nuclear weapons facilities including Rocky Flats.
-Charlie battled brain cancer for more than six years - all along, struggling with the federal government for the compensation he deserved.
-Sadly, Charlie died in 2009, but he remains an inspiration to me, while his case remains an example of what’s wrong with the EEOICPA program.
+Among those workers was Charlie Wolf, an engineer who worked at a number of nuclear weapons facilities, including Rocky Flats.
+Charlie battled brain cancer for more than six years.
+All that time, he struggled with the federal government for the compensation he deserved.
+Charlie died in 2009, but he remains an inspiration to me and his case remains an example of what’s wrong with the EEOICPA program.

-What's most unfortunate is that Charlie's situation is not isolated or unusual.
-Too many former workers like him have been subjected to repeated delays, lost records, complex exposure formulas, and other roadblocks as they applied for benefits under the EEOICPA program.
-It is unacceptable that these workers - who sacrificed for our freedom - have to fight the government to get compensation for illnesses they developed on the job.
+What's most unfortunate is that Charlie's situation is not an isolated occurrence.
+Too many former workers like him have been subjected to repeated delays, lost records, complex exposure formulas and other roadblocks as they applied for benefits under the EEOICPA program.
+It is unacceptable that these workers – who sacrificed for our freedom – have to fight their government to get compensation for illnesses they developed on the job.

-I have introduced legislation to help ensure our nation’s nuclear workers are properly being cared for, and I'm also working with my colleagues in Congress as well as the Obama Administration to try to improve the system for workers.
-In meetings with Labor Secretary Hilda Solis and Energy Secretary Steven Chu, I've shared the stories of Charlie Wolf and workers like him, and talked about potential actions the agencies could take to help sick workers through the process of applying for compensation.
-And I'll keep fighting until the compensation system works the way we intended it to.
+That’s why I have introduced legislation to help ensure our nation’s nuclear workers are properly being cared for.
+I'm also working with my colleagues in Congress as well as the Obama Administration to try to improve the health and compensation system for affected workers.
+I'll keep fighting until these workers get the care and compensation that their service requires.